mlflow/mlflow/docs/source/models.rst

 Apache Spark
 ^^^^^^^^^^^^
-MLFLow can output a ``python_function`` model as an Apache Spark UDF, which can be uploaded to a Spark cluster and used to score the model.
+MLfLow can output a ``python_function`` model as an Apache Spark UDF, which can be uploaded to a Spark cluster and used to score the model.

-Example:
+.. rubric:: Example

 .. code:: python